huawei-noah/SMARTS/competition/track1/submission/explanation.md

 Include explanation of your model here.

-Provide a GitHub link to your code.
+Provide a link to your source code, preferably in GitHub.